Oakleaf High students packing Bahamas relief supplies

 "There's still more help needed," said Sonia Belgrave, math specialist at Oakleaf High School.
 "The more you give, the more you receive, and we're blessed to be a blessing."

-The school has partnered with Cisco during the donation process and the company has paid some of the expense for several donations.
+The school has partnered with Sysco International Food Group during the donation process and the company has paid some of the expenses for several donations.

 Copyright 2019 by WJXT News4Jax - All rights reserved.